Sorting with Teams: Main Results

-where the final equality follows from the specification of the marginal worker product (\ref{mwp}).
+where the final equality follows from the definition of the marginal worker product (\ref{mwp}).
 Since there are no excess resources and the surplus is differentiable, every worker's marginal earnings is their marginal product.
 By integrating, equilibrium wages follow (\ref{e:wage_equation}).

-Equilibrium wages are decreasing and convex in the skill ranking.
-The marginal cost of workers is equal to their marginal product $w'(x) = m(x)$ for all $x \in (0,1)$.
-By Proposition \ref{prop:marginal_product}, this marginal worker product is negative, continuous, and strictly increasing, thereby establishing our claim.
+The marginal cost of workers is equal to their marginal product $w'(x)=m(x)$ for all $x\in(0,1)$.
+By Proposition \ref{prop:marginal_product}, the negative marginal worker product is continuous and increasing, establishing that equilibrium wages are decreasing and convex.